 Step 3: Grant Application

-You will receive a link to the grant application via email.
-If you cannot find the link, please email email@example.com.
+If you are eligible for a grant, you will receive a link to the grant application in your acceptance email.
+If you cannot find the link, please email firstname.lastname@example.org.
 Remember, you must be active in The PHW Collaborative (meaning you submitted a Collaborative Pledge within the last 12 months) before you can apply for a mini-grant.

 Tips for a Successful Application